genome-miner/sars-cov2-codon-adaptation/README.md

 <br>

-*An in silico research project applying computational sequence analysis, exploratory statistics, and supervised machine learning to characterize how well SARS-CoV-2 variant coding sequences are adapted to human codon usage, and to test whether this adaptation can be predicted from simpler sequence composition features, motivated by the role of codon adaptation in mRNA vaccine antigen design.*
+*An in silico computational project applying sequence analysis, exploratory statistics, and supervised machine learning to characterize how SARS-CoV-2 variant coding sequences are adapted to human codon usage and to test whether this adaptation can be predicted from simpler sequence-composition features, motivated by the relevance of codon adaptation to mRNA vaccine antigen design.*

 ---